Voting Process for Youth Observer to the UUA Board of Trustees

 Each congregation receives one vote for every 5 youth participants, with a maximum of 6 votes per congregation.

-Voting for the 2016 election will open on TUESDAY, MARCH 15th, when candidates information is updated for the 2016 election.
-When it becomes available, review the Youth Observer Candidates information (you may also print out a PDF), watch the candidates' videos, and discuss the candidates as a group.
+When candidates information becomes available, review the Youth Observer Candidates information (you may also print out a PDF), watch the candidates' videos, and discuss the candidates as a group.
 Use whatever decision making process works for the youth in your congregation to make your voting choice.
-Each congregation may split their total allotted votes among different candidates on their ballot, and the congregation submits their ballot as a group.
+Each congregation will give one complete set of votes for the one-year term candidates and another complete set of votes for the two-year term candidates.
+They may give all their votes to a single candidate in each term, or split their total allotted votes among different candidates in each term.
+Then the congregation submits their ballot as a group.
 You have the choice to submit via an online ballot or a printed ballot.

 - Print out the paper Youth Observer Voting Ballot (PDF)).
-If you have more than 20 youth participating in this voting process, you will need to print out more than one ballot, but do not exceed your total allotted votes among all your ballots.
+If you have more than 20 youth participating in this voting process, you will need to print out more than one ballot, but do not exceed your total allotted votes within each Youth Observer term among all your ballots.

 - Have each youth print and sign their name on one of the lines on your congregation's Voting Ballot.
 Check the box(es) next to the candidates indicating your voting intention.
 Each box indicates one vote (per the Voting Formula above).
 You will vote for your selected candidate(s) for each of both positions; you may split your total allotted votes among different candidates for each position.